ovh/docs/pages/web/hosting/diagnosis_database_errors/guide.en-ie.md

 > [!success]
 >
 > You cannot have a "**trigger**" in your database’s import script on OVHcloud shared hosting servers.
-In this situation, import your database to a [CloudDB server](https://www.ovh.ie/cloud/cloud-databases/).
+In this situation, import your database to a [Web Cloud Databases server](https://www.ovh.ie/cloud/cloud-databases/).
 >

 The following query is also not allowed: